 2007 – MFC (Muslim Funeral Committee) is launched to gather funds for existing members and to assist in funeral arrangements.

 2008 – The mosques residential block is converted into the new modern much larger wudhu facility, with inclusive facilities for sisters in a more centralised accessible position.

 2008 – Islamic trust manage to secure the old CAB site next door, which paves the way for an ambitious project to build a community centre to serve the people of Maidenhead.

 2010 – The downstairs hall of the masjid is extended to accomodate more worshippers with the restructuring and renovation of the Mihrab to meet health and safety standards

-2013 - November: Maidenhead Mosque hold a successful open day for the Maidenhead community
+2013 – November: Maidenhead Mosque hold an annual open day for the Maidenhead community

 2018 – The Prime Minister Theresa May visits Maidenhead Mosque for Visit My Mosque day